Theatre shows for children in Paris

 Twice a week, the Cinémathèque française shows films for children: an entertaining way to spend an afternoon.

 Another enjoyable afternoon outing is to the Grand Rex, the biggest cinema in Europe.
-The ‘Etoiles du Rex’ interactive backstage tour is very popular with children.
+The ‘Rex Studios’ interactive backstage tour is very popular with children.
 Armed with an audio guide, you set off on an amusing and informative journey into the world of movie making, including archive footage and special effects.

 Le Nouvel Odéon cinema in the heart of Paris screens short, medium and feature-length films specially made for children as part of its Kid Odéon programme.
 It also regularly organizes screenings that are preceded by a storytelling session to do with the theme of the film.